 Had I taken a regular job out of university, I doubt that I’d be even close to FI right now.
 As a salaried employee I would have made a lot more money, so I would have felt financially secure.
 Not knowing about FI, and with nothing specific to save for, lifestyle creep would have set in.
 I’m very frugal so I would have done fine, but I would not have saved nearly as much.

 Q2.
 I have to say, it is really cool that you recognized me from Millennial Revolution’s FinCon picture.
 It is neat to know that a high school friend has reached financial independence.
-You reached financial independence at 32, what is your secret?
+You reached financial independence at 32 as a Canadian, what is your secret?
 Or was it as simple as avoid lifestyle inflation and building your net worth?

 Fortunately the photo was high resolution, so I could zoom in and just make out your name tag – I was quite surprised it was you!